akyoto/q/docs/readme.md

 }
 ```

-Add permissions via `chmod +x`.
+...and add exec permissions via `chmod +x`.
 The file can be executed from anywhere now.

-The machine code is run directly from memory if the OS supports it.
+The generated machine code is run directly from memory if the OS supports it.

 ## Tests